vitormhenrique/OctoPrint-Enclosure/README.md

+# BEFORE OPENING AN ISSUE

+Check the [troubleshooting guide](https://github.com/vitormhenrique/OctoPrint-Enclosure/wiki/Troubleshooting-Guide).
+Issues with no log, no print screen will be closed until the necessary documentation is available.

 # OctoPrint-Enclosure

 **Control pretty much everything that you might want to do on your raspberry pi / octoprint / enclosure**